isomerpages/moe-marisstellahigh/_announcements/Announcements (Primary).md

-Please make your bookings by completing the google form at the link below.
-Book early to avoid disappointment.
+Please make your bookings by completing the&nbsp;google&nbsp;form at the link below.&nbsp; Book early to avoid disappointment.

 [bit.ly/mshs\_60th\_dinner](http://bit.ly/mshs_60th_dinner%C2%A0)